Recording Your Own Classes (on a Mac)

 How do we improve our team from home?
 Record your own classes!

-In a recent blog post, I discussed how I recorded my own classes for my teammates on effective communication.
+On occasion, I have recorded my own classes for my teammates on effective communication.
 I had a lot of fun learning how to do it and was pleasantly surprised by how easy it was to do with a modern laptop in your home.
-You can get fancy and purchase all kinds of high-end recording equipment, but it shocked me how great my video came out with my laptop's built-in equipment.
+You can get fancy and purchase all kinds of high-end recording equipment, but it shocked me how great my video came out with my laptop’s built-in equipment.
 I want to walk you through the process I figured out in the hopes it can help you more effectively reach out to your team and continue to build and develop them, despite your teleworking challenges.

 Location, location, location!